Editor’s Note: This Letter to Lovefraud is from a Lovefraud Reader whom we’ll call “Aubree.” Names have been changed.

 Sociopaths engage in romantic relationships for exploitation.
 Usually, they exert power and control in order to obtain money, sex, a place to live, domestic services, or some other obvious advantage.

 But with some sociopaths, the exploitation takes a more sinister form.
 They exert power and control simply to entertain themselves.
 They enjoy the idea of being a puppet master.
-They manipulate you for the fun of it.
+They manipulate people and break hearts for fun.

 You may remember the movie Dangerous Liaisons, starring Glenn Close, John Malkovich and Michelle Pfeiffer.
-In this story, seduction was a game, with the objective of ruining people’s reputations and breaking their hearts.
+In this story, seduction was a game, with the objective of ruining people’s reputations and breaking hearts for fun.